Endurance and the young athlete

 Efficiency of movement is a paramount factor with respect to the endurance capabilities of a young athlete.
 Poor mechanics (which are only reinforced with repetitive training) lead to higher degrees of fatigue.
 To truly increase the ability of a young athlete (in all facets), coaches and trainers must exercise patience and teach proper movement habits rather than prescribe endless numbers of sets.
 A critical point here is that by perfecting technique, you can effectively improve endurance without increasing training volume.

-Many young athletes do not poses significant amounts of mental toughness (but they are kids so why would they?).
-To combat this, many over anxious trainers and coaches opt to make drills and exercises purposefully difficult in order to produce some sort of perceived mental strength.
+Many young athletes do not possess significant amounts of mental toughness (but they are kids so why would they?).
+To combat this, many over anxious trainers and coaches opt to make drills and exercises purposefully difficult in order to produce some perceived mental strength.
 Given that both the physical structure as well as mental potency of youngsters is tenuous, this often leads to little more than burnout or injury.
 A more prudent approach to this factor is to systematically present challenges to young athletes that respect their individuality as well as the stage of development they are in and offers positive feedback at the conclusion.
-By offering challenging yet achievable forms of exercise, you will progressively improve their endurance and develop their self confidence to attempt new and more challenging things.
+By offering challenging yet achievable forms of exercise, you will progressively improve their endurance and develop their self-confidence to attempt new and more challenging things.

 It is important to understand that endurance training with young athletes is critical for long-term development and not immediate results.
 Developing good endurance allows the young athlete to tolerate an increased amount of exercise stimulus in the future and this alone is the key point.
 Do not become pre-occupied with immediate effects.
 Like any other aspect of athletic development, endurance training is part of a continual, multi-tiered effort.